 InuYasha snorted.
 "Keh!
 So what if I did?" he demanded, mustering as much bravado as he could.

 Kagome's eyebrows shot up as her eyes narrowed even more.
 The result was even more intimidating when coupled with the way her back suddenly straightened, the way her entire body stiffened as her miko's aura pulled in closer.
 "Good bye, InuYasha," she said as she spun around on her heel and started to stomp away.

 InuYasha's ears flattened at her entirely too-pleasant tone that was completely at odds with her very apparent pique.
 He tried to ignore the desire to dart after her.
-As much as he hated to admit it---and never to the girl in question---he hated when Kagome was angry with him, especially when he actually had started the fight.
+As much as he hated to admit it—and never to the girl in question—he hated when Kagome was truly angry at him, especially when he actually had started the fight.

 'Keh!
 Who cares if she goes back to her era?' he fumed, trying not to wince as a sudden emptiness settled over him; the same emptiness that Kagome always left when she passed through the time slip.
 'I don't need her, anyway, not really.
 She just gets in the way, and then I have to save her.
 Trouble—save—trouble—save . . .
 It's a vicious cycle.
 Pathetic human.'

 'See if I go after her!
 I won't, not this time!
 Not till she admits that her time ain't so great . . .'

 'InuYasha no baka,' Kagome thought with a scowl as she fell through the gentle light and space of the time slip.
 'I'm not going back till he comes to get me, and then he can apologize for always putting down my era.'